Kray-G/kinx/README.md

 ## Topics

-* **Official Release 1.0.3 is now available!** See <a href="https://github.com/Kray-G/kinx/releases">Releases</a>.<br />
+* **Official Release 1.1.0 is now available!** See <a href="https://github.com/Kray-G/kinx/releases">Releases</a>.<br />
+  * Package Manager has been supported since the version 1.1.0.
+  * The main central repository for packages at https://github.com/Kray-G/kinx-package-repository.
 * Now the Kinx is supporting the platform of **x86-64 Windows and Linux only**,  because I have no environment.
   *  If you are interested in other platforms, **please check [here](#how-to-support-a-platform)**.
 *  **See [ChangeLog.md](ChangeLog.md)** about the history of this project.

-> ### Current Status
->
-> * I am preparing V1.1.0 to provide the update which is mainly including Package Manager featurein this branch.
-> And I am also preparing the main central repository for packages at https://github.com/Kray-G/kinx-package-repository.
-> Those will be published at the same time.
-> It will be comming soon and please wait for a while.

 ## Introduction